0xSickb0y/windcorp/README.md

 ![Pasted image 20240807215505](https://github.com/user-attachments/assets/11c91317-a80e-493f-93a8-17883028f4f6)

 The `BULTIN\Account Operators` group by default has privileges to login to DCs and manage all non-protected users & groups.

-By protected i mean those whose Attribute `AdminCount = 1`.
-These users and groups get their DACL from the AdminSDHolder and do not inherit their DACL from any Organizational Units that they are placed in by a careless administrator.
+"Protected" means those whose Attribute `AdminCount = 1`.
+These users and groups get their DACL from the AdminSDHolder and do not inherit their DACL from any OUs that they are placed in by a careless administrator.

-The `C:\scripts` directory contains two files, both of which are owned by the `BUILTIN\Administrators` group
+The `C:\scripts` contained two files, both of which were owned by the `BUILTIN\Administrators` group

 ```
 Directory: C:\scripts